cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/02-blockchain-and-cosmos.md

 </HighlightBox>

-Cosmos' founding **vision** is that of an easy development environment for blockchain technology addressing the main issues of previous blockchain projects and providing interoperability between chains.
-So to say, an **internet of blockchains**.
+Cosmos' founding **vision** is that of an easy development environment for blockchain technology, by addressing the main issues of previous blockchain projects and providing interoperability between chains.
+To foster, so to say, an **internet of blockchains**.

-*Why is Cosmos an internet of blockchains?* Cosmos is a **network of interoperable blockchains**, each implemented with different properties suitable for their individual use cases.
-It allows developing blockchains that maintain sovereignty as the chain does not build on the governance of a main chain, allow for fast transaction processing, and are interoperable.
-With this a great variance of use cases becomes possible.
+*How is Cosmos an internet of blockchains?* Cosmos is a **network of interoperable blockchains**, each implemented with different properties suitable for their individual use cases.
+Cosmos lets developers create blockchains that maintain sovereignty, free from any "main chain" governance, that allow for fast transaction processing, and that are interoperable.
+With this, a great variety of use cases become possible.

-To achieve this type of network, the ecosystem relies on an **open source toolkit**, including the [Cosmos SDK](https://v1.cosmos.network/sdk), [Inter-Blockchain Communication (IBC)](https://ibcprotocol.org/) protocol, and [Tendermint](https://tendermint.com/).
-The toolkit helps to not only quickly spin up a blockchain, but also allows for customized, secure, and scalable chains as it is built on a set of modular, adaptable, and interchangeable tools.
+To achieve this vision and type of network, the ecosystem relies on an **open source toolkit**, including the [Inter-Blockchain Communication (IBC)](https://ibcprotocol.org/) protocol, its implementation in [Cosmos SDK](https://v1.cosmos.network/sdk), and [Tendermint](https://tendermint.com/) as the base layer with state finality.
+The toolkit, a set of modular, adaptable, and interchangeable tools, helps not only to quickly spin up a blockchain, but also facilitates the customization of secure and scalable chains.

 Let's now look at the problems Cosmos solves.